-Ensuring all our students have access to leading educational facilities and that the history of the school is preserved for future generations to enjoy is a significant responsibility.
 The St Margaret's Foundation was established to bring together a committed group of individuals passionate about St Margaret's, its future and its students' futures to assist the school to promote and steward a philanthropic culture to help raise funds for the school to carry out its mission, now and into the future.
-The board members give their time voluntarily and bring skills from many different fields of endeavour to assist the school.
+Our Board members give their time voluntarily and bring skills from many different fields of endeavour to assist the school.

-The board members thank you for your support and participation in Enhancing Excellence at St Margaret's.
+We thank you for your support and participation in providing "Every Girl" with "Every Opportunity" at St Margaret's.

-Zoë is a St. Margaret’s Old Girl (1983) who went on to study a Bachelor of Arts and of Laws at the University of Queensland.
-Admitted as a Solicitor she worked in the Law until 2000 when she took time out of employment to travel with her family and raise her three children.
-In 2010 she returned to work in the Not For Profit Sector – including at the Brisbane Writers Festival and the Great Barrier Reef Foundation.
-She currently works at Queensland Ballet in their highly successful development team as Philanthropy Manager, and brings a wealth of experience in this field to assist the school in building its future.
-Zoë retains a deep connection with the school and has a personal passion to help prepare our graduates to bring intelligence, judgment, integrity and wisdom to the complex world of challenges they will face in their future.
+Zoë is a St Margaret’s Old Girl ('83) who went on to study a Bachelor of Arts and of Laws at The University of Queensland.
+Admitted as a Solicitor, she worked in the law until 2000 when she took time out of employment to travel with her family and raise her three children.
+In 2010 she returned to work in the not for profit sector – including at the Brisbane Writers Festival, Great Barrier Reef Foundation, and Queensland Ballet.
+She currently works at Queensland Theatre as the Director of Development, and brings a wealth of experience in this field to assist the school in building its future.
+Zoë retains a deep connection with the school and has a personal passion to create an environment ensuring our graduates bring intelligence, judgement, integrity and wisdom to the complex world of challenges they will face in their future.

 Tim attended Sydney Church of England Grammar School (Shore, 1983) and is a current parent of two girls at St Margaret’s and his sister also attended St Margaret’s (1984).
 Tim has diverse business experience, most notably in the pharmaceutical industry, where he worked for several large global companies in addition to creating his own start up pharmaceutical company which supplied oncology products to both public and private clinics.
 Tim has also established and managed companies in the commercial food and wine industries, and property development and building sector.
 Tim has a keen interest in classic timber boats and has been restoring a 90-year-old Norman Wright Bay Cruiser.
 His other interests include rugby, boxing and wine.